Best Synthetic Jackets for Thru-Hiking of 2023

 But if that isn’t enough to impress you, there’s also the fact that everyone who contributed to this article is an experienced thru-hiker with thousands of on-trail miles under their belt.
 We’re gear nerds who love putting our equipment to the test on trails long and short, and we’ve tested dozens of puffies in pursuit of warmer backcountry days.

 Moreover, we do our best to stay plugged into the trail community’s gear preferences (we are definitely those obnoxious people on trail who always want to know what everyone else is packing).
 That means our picks for the best synthetic jackets for backpacking aren’t just our opinions: they’re based on years of feedback from the thru-hiking community.
-Thanks to everyone who commented on last year’s list—we incorporate your suggestions and requests as often as possible.
-(Several worthy suggestions from last year couldn’t be included because the items have been discontinued, sadly).
+Thanks to everyone who commented on previous versions of this list—we incorporate your suggestions and requests as often as possible.

 This website contains affiliate links, which means The Trek may receive a percentage of any product or service you purchase using the links in the articles or advertisements.
 The buyer pays the same price as they would otherwise, and your purchase helps to support The Trek's ongoing goal to serve you quality backpacking advice and information.
 Thanks for your support!